Delhi Sands flower-loving fly: Egg

 One of the females was observed to oviposit at about 7:30 pm PDT.
 She laid a total of 40 eggs in the sand.
 The eggs were about 1.5 x 3 millimeters (less than 0.1 square inch), almost kidney-shaped, and pure white with a slight pink iridescence.

-Female flower-loving flies possess specialized egg-laying organs on the last segment on their abdomens (acanthophontes).
+Female flower-loving flies possess specialized egg-laying organs on the last segment on their abdomens (acanthophorites).
 A single acanthophorite consists of a circle of strong spines that can be rapidly revolved to serve as a drill adapted to boring through sandy soils, enabling the abdomen to be inserted almost completely underground.
 The abdomen and the ovipositor are extensible and the eggs can be placed between 3 and 5 centimeters (1 to 2 inches) beneath the surface of the sand.
 This adaption assures that the eggs are placed in a cooler more moist environment than the surface of the sand.
 Most oviposition takes place in the shade of shrubs, such as the telegraph weed (Heterotheca grandiflora).
 The larvae hatched from the eggs in 11 to 12 days.